A group for discussing, explaining and promoting vegan pet food.

 However taurine has been produced synthetically since the 1930s (involving no use of animal products) for commercial use.
 BOTH mainstream and vegan cat food use this taurine.
 It is added to mainstream cat food because the meat used is of such poor quality and so heavily processed that that any real taurine is processed out.

 Commercial cat food is the product of slaughterhouse waste and chemical concoctions.

 The meat cats eat is natural:

-Imagine that your cat has swam several thousand miles out to see.
+Imagine that your cat has swam several thousand miles out to sea.
 Then it dives several miles underneath the surface.
 After this incredulous feat, the cat then wrestles with an animal that is 800 pounds, and more likely to eat IT.
-Tuna fish is considered a cat staple, but how can a cat eating it be possibly natural?
+Tuna fish is considered a cat staple, but it's impossible to claim that tuna is a cat's natural prey.

 Imagine, your cat tracking down a cow and killing it, and devouring it.

 Firstly, one cannot assume a domesticated cow has the same value of nutrition of wild prey.

 Cows eat processed grains and pumped full of antibiotics and hormones.